 - Apply to 3–5 roles this week: Quality over quantity.
 Customised cover note for each.
 Direct application on company career pages where possible.

 UAE labour laws, visa requirements, salary thresholds, and employment regulations change frequently.
-All information verified from official UAE government sources as of May 2026.
+All information verified from official UAE government sources as of June 2026.
 Always confirm current requirements at mohre.gov.ae and u.ae before making any application or financial decision. letsmoveglobally.com is an independent information platform — not a recruitment agency, visa agent, or legal advisor.

 Immigration policies, visa requirements, and salary thresholds change frequently.
-All information on this page has been verified using official government sources as of May 2026.
+All information on this page has been verified using official government sources as of July 2026.
 Always confirm current requirements directly at the official government website before making any application or financial decision. letsmoveglobally.com is an independent information platform — not a visa agent, immigration consultant, or legal advisor.

 0 Comments